 “Self Portrait, dedicated to Paul Gauguin” by Vincent van Gogh

 Vincent van Gogh wanted to reinvent painting through the genre of portraiture, he encouraged other artists to paint themselves, and then to exchange the canvases.
-Van Gogh received self-portraits from Emile Bernard, and Gauguin and Van Gogh sent this portrait to Gauguin with the inscription “To my friend Paul Gauguin”.
-He described the process of creating his portrait in several letters to his brother Theo, an art dealer in Paris, explaining how he modeled his features influenced by Japanese prints.
+Van Gogh received self-portraits from Emile Bernard, and Gauguin and Van Gogh sent this portrait to Gauguin with the inscription “To my friend Paul Gauguin.”
+He described the process of creating his painting in several letters to his brother Theo, an art dealer in Paris.
+He explaining how he modeled his features influenced by Japanese prints.
 He added color effect with the contours of his jacket and painted the background in a “pale Veronese green” without shadows.

 Van Gogh spent time in psychiatric hospitals.
 However, his depression continued and on 27 July 1890; Van Gogh shot himself in the chest with a revolver.
 He died at 37 years of age from his injuries two days later.

 Vincent Willem van Gogh is among the most famous and influential figures in the history of Western art.
 Van Gogh was unsuccessful during his lifetime and was considered a madman and a failure.
 He created about 2,100 artworks, including around 860 oil paintings, most of them in the last two years of his life.
 They were characterized by bold colors and dramatic, impulsive, and expressive brushwork that contributed to the foundations of modern art.